lift lobby in flat building

 Different residential developments require different lift layouts and building regulations.
-In order to provide the greatest solution for your building, residents, and housing managers, multi-storey residential properties may need numerous elevators.
+In order to provide the greatest solution for your building, residents, and housing managers, multi-storey residential properties may need numerous platform and passenger-type elevators.
 There are a number of factors to take into mind.

 According to the National Office of Statistics, In 2021, 21.7% (5.4 million) of households were in a flat, maisonette or apartment, up from 21.0% (4.9 million) in 2011.
 That’s a lot of people in need of passenger lifts!

-You need to be knowledgeable with the laws and industry suggestions surrounding lift requirements, building codes and fire standards whether you’re constructing a new project or renovating an old one.
-Let’s take a look at when a lift is required in a residential building.
+Just being familiar with the laws and industry guidelines covering lift needs, building codes and fire safety rules is crucial whether you’re starting from scratch or renovating an old building.
+So let’s take a look at when you might need a lift in a residential building.

 6 Current Lift Requirements in Residential Buildings